Concessions Refresh Informative Session

 Opportunity for Food, Beverage and Retail

+In late 2016, the IAA hosted two outreach meetings, which kicked off the Concessions Refresh Program.
 The Concessions Refresh Program is an opportunity for the IAA to take food, beverage and retail in a fresh direction, one that shouts "We are Indianapolis."
 Businesses eligible for the Disadvantaged Business Enterprise (DBE) or Airport-Concessions Disadvantaged Business Enterprise (ACDBE) programs are encouraged to attend.
 The IAA encourages local participation; current experience operating concessions at an airport is not required.

 Representing Indy and Indiana